-We love Sea Bass with cherry tomatoes, courgettes and baby potatoes, but if you’re looking for other alternatives, why not try this sea bass recipe with simple stir-fried vegetables, like pepper, mange tout and julienned carrots.
+We love Sea Bass with cherry tomatoes, courgettes and baby potatoes, but if you’re looking for other alternatives, why not try this sea bass recipe with simple stir-fried vegetables, like pepper, mange tout and julienned carrots mixed with fresh herbs?
 Or for a very light lunch, try serving the fish with our Tenderstem Broccoli with Garlic & Lemon or Courgette Ribbon Salad.
 Both of these nutritious side dishes are great options.

 What is the Best Substitute for Sea Bass?

 We tested this recipe with Sea Bream and Tilapia, and both worked really well.
 Both fillets of fish are of similar thickness to sea bass and cook in a similar amount of time.